ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/Objects.md

 Exercise
 --------

-Write a new method in Point called `scale`, that will make the point closer by 2 to (0,0).
+Write a new method in Point called `scale`, that will make the point closer by half to (0,0).
 So for example, point (8, 4) after scale will be (4, 2).

 Tutorial Code
 -------------